u-amine/parsec/tutorial.md

 # Prerequisites
 To clone the repo, `git` must be installed.
 To compile the code and run the tests, `cargo` is required.
-To generate graphs from generated dot files, `graphviz` is necessary.
+To optionally generate graphs from generated dot files, `graphviz` is necessary.
+If you prefer, you can use an online converter (e.g. http://viz-js.com) to view the gossip graphs rather than installing graphviz.

 To install [graphviz](https://graphviz.gitlab.io/download/) on Ubuntu,
 ```